dikortis/LetsTalkETC/Episodes/Episode_6.md

-that's the national oceanic and atmospheric administration they do whether stuff so I've been kind of helping them out with some some interesting use cases but the same thing with this it's it's really easy and I I went through to it maybe 2013-2014 yeah my mind exploded and I was like the whole world is going to change you drive
+that's the national oceanic and atmospheric administration they do whether stuff so I've been kind of helping them out with some interesting use cases but the same thing with this it's really easy and I I went through to it maybe 2013-2014 yeah my mind exploded and I was like the whole world is going to change you drive